sdh16/framb0ise/README.md

-framb0ise: A dashboard for Domoticz!
+framb0ise: An add-on for Domoticz!
 =========

 Domoticz is a great controller, but the interface could be improved here and there.
 We understand and really appreciate that the developers focus on adding functionality instead of making it look 'pretty'.